 fbpx ...

-Interesting Live Streaming Facts & Trends [Infographic]
+Interesting Live Streaming Facts & Trends

 Created: Oct 21, 2022

 Live streaming is the ability to broadcast and disseminate video content in real-time.
 Live streaming is sometimes called Webcasting when it's used for broadcasting a particular event as it happens.
 Live streaming is also used as a marketing tool to promote an event or company.
-Live video can be streamed through either a desktop, mobile device or TV through various types of services such as YouTube, Facebook Live and Twitch.
+Live video can be streamed through a desktop, mobile device or TV through various services such as YouTube, Facebook Live and Twitch.
 Viewers can interact with what's on the screen by commenting, liking and sharing clips on social media channels.

-For a better understanding, here are some amazing live streaming stats you must know.
+For a better understanding, here are some amazing live-streaming stats you must know.

-Live Video Streaming Trends & Statistics
+Live Video Streaming Trends: Infographics

 • Of the people who still watch traditional TV every day, a whopping 72% consider themselves sports fans.
 Perhaps the main reason people watch sports is to connect to traditional TV, not to “cut the cord”.